 - You should arrive at meetings on time, although it is an accepted custom to keep foreigners waiting.

 - It is not uncommon to have a meeting cancelled once you arrive.

 - Meetings are generally not private until after a relationship of trust has been developed.
 This means you may expect frequent interruptions.
 Others may wander into the room and start a different discussion.
-You may join in, but do not try to bring the topic back to the original discussion until the new person leaves.

 - Decisions are made slowly.
 Do not try to rush the process.